 Meetings between EKSCA and the City have led to agreement for an artist exchange with Kathmandu.
 Portfolios are being collected from artists in Nepal, and details of budget and logistics are being worked out, The exchange will likely occur in 2019.

 The program is being sponsored by the 20x21EUG Mural Project, an initiative of the City of Eugene's Public Art Program to create 20 or more world-class outdoor murals in Eugene between now and the 2021 IAAF World Championships

 Through their knowledge of and contacts with the arts scene in Kathmandu, UO grad students Anudeep Dewan and Dristi Manadhar have been instrumental in making this opportunity possible.

-Join our Facebook group for the latest updates!
+Join our Facebook group for the latest updates and news from Nepal!